baudhuina/djdt-permissions/README.md

           ```
     -->

-2. Add **djdt_permissions** to INSTALLED_APPS, make sure it's below `django.toolbar`:
+2. Add `djdt_permission` to `INSTALLED_APPS`, make sure it's below `django.toolbar`:

-   Please note that ust as the Debug Toolbar, this panel is not supposed to be installed if 'DEBUG' is False.
+   Please note that just as the Debug Toolbar, this panel is not supposed to be installed if 'DEBUG' is False.

       ```
       if DEBUG == True: